Cookie's Fortune: Critical response

+On review aggregator Rotten Tomatoes, the film has 86% approval based on 58 reviews with an average rating of 7.5/10.
+The website's critics consensus reads, "Robert Altman's gift for diffuse storytelling is employed to breezily enjoyable effect in Cookie's Fortune, a mirthful caper that layers on a generous helping of Southern charm."
+On Metacritic, the film holds a score of 71/100 based on 28 critics, indicating "generally favorable" reviews.

 Kevin Thomas of the Los Angeles Times praised the film as "a gem among the fabled director’s ensemble movies, a Southern charmer—full of good humor and mature wisdom—that views human foibles with the bemused compassion of a Jean Renoir... [it is a] beautiful, beguiling film."
-Desson Howe of The Washington Post gave the film modest praise, writing: "By reducing his passion for actorly preciousness, Western Union symbolism and klutzy metaphor, Altman functions instead as a good manager of a decently written product.
+Desson Thomson of The Washington Post gave the film modest praise, writing: "By reducing his passion for actorly preciousness, Western Union symbolism and klutzy metaphor, Altman functions instead as a good manager of a decently written product.
 And he adheres sensibly to the filmmaking style that has served him for decades: introduce the actors to this moss-covered, indolent world, then leave them to sort things out in time for the ending.
 It's a simple formula but it works fine, even in the sleepiest of situations."

 Soundtrack

 The soundtrack is by David A. Stewart.
 The soundtrack album was released on April 2, 1999.
 It features appearances by saxophonist Candy Dulfer.